|

 (using one of the repository layout options --trunk, --tags,

 --branches, --stdlayout).
-For each tracked branch, try to
+For each tracked branch, try to find

-no information on where branches were branched off or merged.
+information on where branches were branched off or merged.

 However, following long/convoluted histories can take a long